seppinho/mutserve/README.md

 ## Citation

-If you use the service, please cite [this paper](http://nar.oxfordjournals.org/content/early/2016/04/15/nar.gkw247.full).
+If you use this tool, please cite [this paper](http://nar.oxfordjournals.org/content/early/2016/04/15/nar.gkw247.full).

 ## Included workflow steps: